rafaelpadilla/DeepLearning-VDAO/README.md

 VDAO is a video database containing annotated videos in a cluttered industrial environment.
 The videos were captured using a camera on a moving platform.

 The complete database comprises a total 6 multi-object, 56 single-object and 4 no-object (for reference purposes) footages, acquired with two different cameras and two different light conditions, yielding an approximate total of 8.2 hours of video.
+A total of 77 videos form the VDAO base.
+Those videos are grouped into tables according to configurations such as number of lost objects and illuminations.

 See [here](http://www02.smt.ufrj.br/~tvdigital/database/objects/docs/an_annotated_video_database_for_abandoned_object_detection_in_a_cluttered_environment.pdf) the paper presenting the database.
 You can download the database videos and related annotation files from the **[official VDAO database webpage](http://www02.smt.ufrj.br/~tvdigital/database/objects/page_01.html)**.